marcinwiacek/pl1/project10_gen2/readme.md

 In the future things will be probably ported to the cheapest Artix-7 35T, Zynq 7000 or Ultra96-V2 Zynq UltraScale+.

+**Why not RISC-V?**

+Some things definitely can be done easier.
+RISC-V contains more and more extensions and possibilities and it's becoming another ARM or X86 (which is confirmed by this, that physical implementations already had problems typical for X86)

 **It doesn't have any sense**

 I will remind August 1991 and Linus Torvalds: